ahmdxrzky/de-zoomcamp-2023/week4/week4_homework.md

 Result:
 ![image](https://user-images.githubusercontent.com/99194827/221353824-5a0156a3-11e9-45de-8a0d-adb74e617138.png)

-From images above, it can be clearly seen that there are _61622271_ rows on fact_trips table (when test_run variable disabled).
+From image above, it can be clearly seen that there are _61622271_ rows on fact_trips table (when test_run variable disabled).
 Choose _61648442_ as answer since it's the closest one.

 ## Question 2
 Question: Distribution of service type for data of year 2019 and 2020. <br>